PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockA/README.md

 - [ ] [Research Methods:](https://www.coursera.org/learn/research-methods){:target="_blank"} <br> Complete the first 3 week modules and take a screenshot of each completed quiz; your score does not count towards your final grade, and attach it to your learning log.
 Do the week 4 module on Thursday the 15th of September, reflect on your research design in your learning log in separate slide and iterate on it accordingly.
 - [ ] [Qualitative Methods:](https://www.coursera.org/learn/quantitative-methods){:target="_blank"} Complete the first 6 week modules and take a screenshot of each completed quiz; your score does not count towards your final grade, and attach it to your learning log.
 - [ ] Qualitative Methods: Covered by a Guest Lecture by Shima Rezaeirashnoo on Monday Week 2 from 10:00 - 12:00 and workshops on both datalab days in week 2.
+Attendance is mandatory and recorded.
+In case of absence, contact your mentor for a valid leave of absence and an alternative knowledge module.

 ### Week 5-6
 Use these weeks to explore and analyse your data using statistical methods.

 The knowledge modules linked to this phase are:

 - [ ] [Quantitative Data Analysis: A Primer](../../Study%20Content/Statistical%20Inference/){:target="_blank"}
 - [ ] [Intermediate Statistics](https://www.linkedin.com/learning/statistics-foundations-2/welcome?autoplay=true&u=36359204){:target="_blank"}
 - [ ] [Advanced Statistics](https://www.linkedin.com/learning/statistics-foundations-3/welcome?autoplay=true&u=36359204){:target="_blank"}

+During these weeks you should make sure to manage your data according to your data management plan and evidence this accordingly.

 ### Week 7
 In this week, you are expected to report and present your project findings.